 Drag changes the game by making it as simple as they can be, so your tasks get into your email inbox because your emails become tasks.

 Also, Kanban’s view makes it all more easily recognizable.
 By doing so, we allow your team to understand in what step is every aspect of work.

 Besides that, shared inboxes are the next step of email, because they allow team members to collaborate and engage work much faster.

 It’s quite usual to see our users taking hours, and even minutes, to do something that would usually take them days to do.

-Shared inboxes work very well, and it’s your duty to find the most advanced and yet simple to use tool to your company.
+Shared inboxes work very well, and you must find the most advanced and yet simple to use tool to your company.

-The more you’re active about this, the most your company will make from this change. so don’t be afraid to challenge yourself and then feel the difference in productivity after your team collaborates more in a platform as simple and crucial as email.
+The more you’re active about this, most your company will make from this change. so don’t be afraid to challenge yourself and then feel the difference in productivity after your team collaborates more in a platform as simple and crucial as a shared email.